Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Atlanta has one win against the spread, and is 1-4 overall, at home this year.

-- Tampa Bay is 3-3 overall, with just one win against the spread, on the road.

-- In six away games this year, Tampa Bay has gone over the total three times.
+- This season, in three of six road games Tampa Bay has gone over the total.

 Powered by Data Skrive.